peppemas/C4D_UE4_SKELETON/README.md

 NOTE:

-When import into UE4 select the standard mannequin as target skeleton and set rotation X: -90
+When import into UE4 select the standard mannequin as target skeleton.
+Import rotation X,Y,Z must be 0

 Cheers